mlrun/katacoda-scenarios/03-install-mlrun-kit/kubernetes_cluster.md

 Run the below command now, to see some basic info about your newly created cluster:

 `kubectl get nodes -o wide && kubectl cluster-info`{{execute}}

+Create a namespace for the deployed MLRun components and functions

+`kubectl create namespace mlrun`{{execute}}

 Next up, you will be using [Helm](https://helm.sh/docs/) - a command line package manager for Kubernetes.